ARTICLE CATEGORIES

 Herbs: There is nothing better than fresh herbs in Italian food!
 Herbs are easy to grow, and I always seem to have an abundance of them in the Summer.
 This recipe uses basil, oregano, parsley, and thyme to create a unique flavor combination.

 Essential Oils: Essential oils bring so much to this recipe.
-They give the lasagna a delicious flavor, make your house smell like heaven, and can even boost your health.
+They give the lasagna a delicious concentrated herbal flavor and make your house smell like heaven.

 Mama Z's Spaghetti Sauce: My homemade spaghetti sauce is easy to make and well worth the effort!
 It takes any Italian dish up a notch.
 You'll love how fresh this sauce makes every recipe taste.